 In contrast, obesity has been linked with many other conditions in dogs, such as cancers, hypertension, and cardiovascular disease.

-Just like humans, a lot of things may enable your French Bulldog to accumulate weight — from overeating to receiving an insufficient exercise to having severe illness.
+Just like humans, many things may enable your French Bulldog to accumulate weight — from overeating to insufficient exercise to have a severe illness.

 Since we are not always the best judge of our dog’s weight, it’s a good idea to talk with your veterinarian if you feel your Frenchie might be overweight— mainly when the weight gain is rapid.

-Dogs have to be capable of reaching all part of their body to clean themselves.
+Dogs must be capable of reaching all body parts to clean themselves.
 If your Frenchie can’t reach the back of their bum, this is yet another sign that perhaps your French Bulldog needs to lose weight.

-Once more, due to various different body type, some Frenchies are unable to reach those parts of their body.
+Once more, due to various body types, some Frenchies cannot reach those parts of their body.
 But don’t dive right to the conclusion that your Frenchie is obese.

-Besides the weight guides above hear is a standard chart on what to look for when it comes to the condition of your dog.
+Besides the weight guides above hear is a standard chart on what to look for when it comes to your dog’s condition.

 Your Frenchie, as with all dogs, should look as close as possible to this.

-Some people support the notion that Spaying or neutering your dog will have the side effect of them putting weight.
+Some people support the notion that Spaying or neutering your dog will have the side effect of putting on weight.

-A study in the journal of the American Veterinary Medical Association put these concerns to bed.
-The study examined at the medical history of 1,930 dogs which were spayed or neutered at and compared them to the medical history of 1,669 hormonally untouched dogs.
+A study in the American Veterinary Medical Association journal put these concerns to bed.
+The study examined the medical history of 1,930 spayed or neutered dogs and compared them to the medical history of 1,669 hormonally untouched dogs.

-Dog records were tracked for at minimum ten years or until they were overweight or obese.
+Dog records were tracked for a minimum of ten years or until they were overweight or obese.

-This research established the correlation among spay/neuter and a higher risk of weight gain, but this association was only statistically meaningful in the first two years after surgery.
+This research established the correlation between spay/neuter and a higher risk of weight gain, but this association was only statistically meaningful in the first two years after surgery.